SayHerName: Intersectionality

 Additional factors in an intersectional analysis within #SayHerName include cis or trans status, education, geographical location, and disability – both on the parts of the victims being targeted and the officers responsible for the violence.
 Crenshaw especially highlights the role of both physical and mental disability as a factor that puts victims more at risk of being targeted as threatening or otherwise violent by police.
 This is exacerbated by stereotypes of aggressiveness and poor emotional control attributed to Black women and men in the United States.

 Homa Kahleeli asserts that over seventy Black women have died as a result of either police violence or police misconduct within the past three years.
 In instances of police misconduct where firearms are discharged, both female and child victims have been described as "collateral damage", which advocates say erases responsibility of the officer.

+Canadian impact

+The #SayHerName campaign started in the United States to draw attention to police brutality against Black women, but its intersectional theme has caught on all around the world.
+Its principles have been modified by activists in Canada to combat gendered racial violence against racialized and Indigenous women.
+Community-led gatherings use #SayHerName to talk about police brutality, anti-Blackness, and the underrepresentation of women of color in Canadian discussions.

+This relationship is demonstrated by two Canadian cases: